SASOGD Leadership

 Member-at-Large - Advocacy, Term: 2023 – 2025

-Samantha Daniel, Ph.D. (she/her/hers) is the Chief of Diversity and Inclusion Research within the Health & Resilience Research Division of the Department of Defense (DoD) Office of People Analytics.
+Samantha Daniel, Ph.D. (she/her/hers) is the Director of Research and Analytics under the Office for Force Resiliency in the Department of Defense (DoD).
 She received her Ph.D. in Counseling Psychology from the University of Memphis and completed her doctoral internship at the Counseling and Psychological Services Center at Appalachian State University.
-Her research interests span the entire spectrum of diversity, equity, and inclusion across military and civilian populations.
+Her research interests span the entire spectrum of equal opportunity across military and civilian populations.
 In particular, she researches racial/ethnic relations, gender relations, harassment and discrimination, sexual assault, and sexual orientation and gender identity to deliver data driven solutions to ensure all members, regardless of background or identities, are treated with dignity and respect in the military.
 She is also a military spouse who enjoys traveling all over the world with her husband and two young children.

 Cayden Halligan (They/Them)